Codit/practical-api-guidelines/maturity-level-two/docs/api-security.md

 ## General Guidelines
 Security can be done on different levels and all have their up & downsides.
-This guideline discuss's first the least secure solution & goes up based on that.
-Please take that into consideration when choosing your security mechanism.
+This guideline discusses first the least secure solution & goes up based on that.
+Please take this into consideration when choosing your security mechanism.
 You can also combine all of these guidelines, you do not need to stick to one.

 ### HTTPS